Filiberto di Savoia-Genova, Duca di Genova1

 Alexander Karageorgievich, Prince of Yugoslavia1

-Alexander Karageorgievich, Prince of Yugoslavia was born on 13 August 1924 at White Lodge, Richmond Park, Richmond, London, England.
-He is the son of Paul Karageorgievich, Prince of Yugoslavia and Olga zu Schleswig-Holstein-Sonderburg-Glücksburg, Princess of Greece and Denmark.2 He and Maria Pia di Savoia-Carignano, Principessa d'Italia were divorced in 1967.1 He married Maria Pia di Savoia-Carignano, Principessa d'Italia, daughter of Umberto II di Savoia-Carignano, Re d'Italia and Marie José de Belgique, Princesse de Belgique, on 12 February 1955 at Cascais, Portugal.
-He married Barbara Elenora Marie Prinzessin von und zu Liechtenstein, daughter of Johannes Prinz von und zu Liechtenstein and Karoline Gräfin von Ledebur-Wicheln, on 2 November 1973 at Paris, France.
+Alexander Karageorgievich, Prince of Yugoslavia was born on 13 August 1924 at White Lodge, Richmond Park, Richmond, London, EnglandG.
+He was the son of Paul Karageorgievich, Prince of Yugoslavia and Olga zu Schleswig-Holstein-Sonderburg-Glücksburg, Princess of Greece and Denmark.3 He and Maria Pia di Savoia-Carignano, Principessa d'Italia were divorced in 1967.1 He married Maria Pia di Savoia-Carignano, Principessa d'Italia, daughter of Umberto II di Savoia-Carignano, Re d'Italia and Marie José de Belgique, Princesse de Belgique, on 12 February 1955 at Cascais, PortugalG.
+He married Barbara Elenora Marie Prinzessin von und zu Liechtenstein, daughter of Johannes Prinz von und zu Liechtenstein and Karoline Gräfin von Ledebur-Wicheln, on 2 November 1973 at Paris, FranceG.
+He died on 12 May 2016 at age 91 at Paris, France.

 Child of Alexander Karageorgievich, Prince of Yugoslavia and Barbara Elenora Marie Prinzessin von und zu Liechtenstein